matthias-wolff/MusicBookPlayer/README.md

 2. a bunch of audio files, preferably in the MP3 format<sup>1)</sup>
 3. a cover image<sup>2)</sup>
 4. a images for each page of the book<sup>2)</sup>
-5. optionally a description text of the book and for each page of the book<sup>3)</sup>
+5. optionally, a description text of the book and for each page of the book<sup>3)</sup>

 <sup>1)</sup> preferably in the MP3 format<br>
 <sup>2)</sup> peferably square, e.g. 600 x 600 px, and in the JPEG format<br>